Geraldo Perdomo Player Props: Diamondbacks vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals have the 21st-ranked team ERA among all league pitching staffs (4.50).
+- The Cardinals have the 22nd-ranked team ERA among all league pitching staffs (4.51).

-- Cardinals pitchers combine to allow the first-fewest home runs in baseball (96 total, one per game).
+- The Cardinals surrender the fewest home runs in baseball (97 total, one per game).

 © 2023 Data Skrive.
 All rights reserved.